cpq/bare-metal-programming-guide/README.md

 Instead of typing those compilation, linking and flashing commands, we can use `make` command line tool to automate the whole process. `make` utility uses a configuration file named `Makefile` where it reads instructions how to execute actions.
+This automation is great because it also documents the process of building firmware, used compilation flags, etc.

-The format is simple:
+The `Makefile` format is simple:

 ```make
 action1: